TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/ThePackageInDetail/Index.rst

   images here.
-By default this folder is used to store files, which have been uploaded in the TYPO3 Backend (:file:`fileadmin/` is configured as the first default storage). :file:`fileadmin/` must be writable for the webserver user.
+By default this folder is used to store files, which have been uploaded in the TYPO3 Backend (:file:`fileadmin/` is configured as the first default storage). :file:`fileadmin/` must be writable for the web server user.

 :file:`typo3conf/`
   contains configuration, extensions and translations for the local